General CV

 Present

-• Focus: Product Development, Mechanics of Materials, Manufacturing Processes, CAD Design, and Engineering Simulation.
+• Focus: Product Development, Mechanics of Materials, Manufacturing Processes, Bio-inspired Design, CAD Design, and Engineering Simulation.

 Pontificia Universidad Javeriana